-There are a lot of different types of life insurance policies available on the market, and it can be difficult to decide which one is right for you.
+Many types of life insurance policies are available on the market, and it can be challenging to decide which is right for you.
 In this guide, we will compare whole life insurance and term life insurance and help you decide which one is the best fit for your needs.

 - Whole life and term life insurance: The Basics

 - Which Is Cheaper, Whole Life Insurance Or Term Life Insurance?

 - Term vs. whole life Insurance: Factors To Consider

 - Advantages of Whole Life

 - Calculator For Whole and Term Life Insurance

 - Term And Whole Life Insurance That Doesn’t Require Medical Exams

 - Frequently Asked Questions

 - Related Reading